ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/start/test-driver.dotnet.markdown

 You can use it with `TestServerOptions` to change the path to the Raven server binaries, specify data storage path, adjust .NET framework versions, etc.

 * `ConfigureServer` can only be set once per test run.
-  It needs to be set before `DocumentStore` is called.
+  It needs to be set before `DocumentStore` is instantiated or `GetDocumentStore` is called.
   See an [example](../start/test-driver#complete-example) below.

 * If it is called twice, or within the `DocumentStore` scope, you will get the following error message: